 Fleur’s stomach squirmed and she curled her toes into the cushions.
 Her tired mind conjured fragmented images of Harry’s fingers and the sweet taste of raspberries and cream.

-Harry’s eyes flicked down her to her feet.
+Harry’s eyes flicked down to her feet.
 ‘That looks like you’d prefer to be fed.’
 He plucked one of the raspberries off the top and dipped it into the cream.

 Fleur parted her lips and raised her head.